-The Council on Social Work Education sets educational standards for all accredited social work programs.
-The 2015 Educational and Policy Accreditation Standard (EPAS) established 9 Core competencies and 29 Practice Behaviors that social work students are expected to meet upon graduation from an accredited BSW Program.
-During this course, the student will become more competent in the following educational standards:
+The Council on Social Work Educations sets educational standards for all accredited social work programs.
+The 2015 EDUCATIONAL AND POLICY ACCREDITATION STANDARD (EPAS) establishes 9 Core Competencies and 31 Behaviors that social work students are expected to meet upon graduation from an accredited BSW Program.
+Professional Social Work Education is competency-based education.